ElectronicBabylonianLiterature/cuneiform-ocr-classification-detection/README.md

         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-In which case just uncomment the assert statement in `.venv/lib/python3.11/site-packages/mmcls/__init__.py` and
+In which case just comment the assert statement in `.venv/lib/python3.11/site-packages/mmcls/__init__.py` and
 everything should work.

 img shape error needs in `results['img_shape'] = img.shape[:2]` replace line 102 `img = mmcv.imfrombytes(